rahulrohri/PR_FP_RahulMegha/README.md

 Add images here

 Conclusion:
 Despite there being a relatively strong correlation of 0.72742 between the population density and crime per capita, we did not see an inverse trend across all boroughs.
-Thus our hypothesis does not stand true.
+Thus, our hypothesis does not stand true.

 # Hypothesis 4:
 There exists a trend between the type of crimes reported in NYC and the neighborhood they occurred in. (e.g. There are a greater number of theft cases in Brooklyn than any other region)